cure-lab/ContraNet/README.md

  python adding_noise_main.py
  ```
  Note that, you may turn off the --resume option if you want to train the model from scratch.
 After step 1, the basic version of ContraNet's generator part is done.
 Step 2 aimming to further improve the quality of the synthesis, one may skip this step.
+ Our cGAN's implementation is based on https://github.com/POSTECH-CVLab/PyTorch-StudioGAN, one may refer to this repo for more instructions.
 2. step 2 (optional): Train the second discriminator to help the cGAN generating synthesis more faithful to the input image.
  ```
  python mydiscriminator_main.py